jpang7/A2/README.md

-# CURent-- list and view properties near Cornell
+# CURent-- list and view properties near Cornell (Backend)

 Used Cornell's PoBE A2 Flask boilerplate.
 Deployed through Docker + Google Cloud.
 Will not stay up for long-- limited Cloud credits.